Penang cendol is another Malaysian classic to add to your must-try Penang food bucket list!

 Their homemade palm sugar gives the creamy cendol a distinctive flavor unlike other cendol in Penang.

-There’s plenty of seating to enjoy your meal at the open-air family restaurant.
+There are plenty of seats to savor your meal at this open-air family restaurant.

 8. Kulim Best Cendol